Battle of Stamford Bridge: Background

-The death of King Edward the Confessor of England in January 1066 had triggered a succession struggle in which a variety of contenders from across north-western Europe fought for the English throne.
+The death of the childless King Edward the Confessor of England in January 1066 had triggered a succession struggle in which a variety of contenders from across north-western Europe fought for the English throne.
 These claimants included the King of Norway, Harald Hardrada.
 According to the Anglo-Saxon Chronicle Manuscript D (p.
 197), the Norwegians assembled a fleet of 300 ships to invade England.
 The authors, however, did not seem to differentiate between warships and supply ships.
 In King Harald's Saga, Snorri Sturluson states, "it is said that King Harald had over two hundred ships, apart from supply ships and smaller craft".
 Combined with reinforcements picked up in Orkney, the Norwegian army most likely numbered between 7,000 and 9,000 men.
-Arriving off the English coast in September Hardrada was joined by further forces recruited in Flanders and Scotland by Tostig Godwinson.
+Arriving off the English coast in September, Hardrada was joined by further forces recruited in Flanders and Scotland by Tostig Godwinson.
 Tostig was at odds with his elder brother Harold (who had been elected king by the Witenagemot on the death of Edward).
 Having been ousted from his position as Earl of Northumbria and exiled in 1065, Tostig had mounted a series of abortive attacks on England in the spring of 1066.

 In the late summer of 1066, the invaders sailed up the Ouse before advancing on York.
 On 20 September they defeated a northern English army led by Edwin, Earl of Mercia, and his brother Morcar, Earl of Northumbria, at the Battle of Fulford, outside York.
 Following this victory they received the surrender of York.
 Having briefly occupied the city and taken hostages and supplies from the city they returned towards their ships at Riccall.
 They offered peace to the Northumbrians in exchange for their support for Hardrada's bid for the throne, and demanded further hostages from the whole of Yorkshire.

 At this time King Harold was in Southern England, anticipating an invasion from France by William, Duke of Normandy, another contender for the English throne.
-Learning of the Norwegian invasion he headed north at great speed with his huscarls and as many thegns as he could gather, travelling day and night.
+Learning of the Norwegian invasion he headed north at great speed with his housecarls and as many thegns as he could gather, travelling day and night.
 He made the journey from London to Yorkshire, a distance of about 185 mi, in only four days, enabling him to take the Norwegians completely by surprise.
 Having learned that the Northumbrians had been ordered to send the additional hostages and supplies to the Norwegians at Stamford Bridge, Harold hurried on through York to attack them at this rendezvous on 25 September.
-Until the English army came into view the invaders remained unaware of the presence of a hostile army anywhere in the vicinity.
+Until the English army came into view, the invaders remained unaware of the presence of a hostile army anywhere in the vicinity.